 Where can I purchase books for my classes?

-There are multiple outlets available in the Albany area for the purchase of textbooks.
+Typically, students purchase books the week before classes begin; there are multiple outlets available in the Albany area for the purchase of textbooks.
 The main UAlbany campus has a bookstore which often carries the required books for your graduate courses.
 Another option many students choose is a local bookstore, MaryJane Books, which sells new and used textbooks and is conveniently located within walking distance of the Rockefeller College campus.
-You can visit maryjanebooks.com to get more information.
-Finally, students continue to purchase their textbooks from half.com and amazon.com when possible.
+Students may also choose to purchase their textbooks from half.com and amazon.com when possible.

 Will I need to carry a college ID with me?